Explore Milan

 Food Type: International

 Linked to the Peck Store, adorned with beautifully modern décor and with masterchef Carlo Cracco at the helm, this is a fantastic choice for a night of fine dining.
-Serving first class starters and mouth-watering mains, this restaurant was voted one of the world's top 50 by Restaurant Magazine.
-Closed Sundays.
+Serving first class starters and mouth-watering mains, this restaurant was voted one of the world's top 50 by Open for lunch and dinner from Tuesday to Friday.
+Mondays and Saturdays the restaurant is open for dinner only.
+Closed on Sundays.<br /><br />

 Armani/Nobu

-Address: Armani World, Via Manzoni 31 (restaurant entrance at Via Pisoni 1) Milan
+Address: Armani World, Via Manzoni 31 Milan

 Food Type: Asian

 This eatery is the place to be seen!
 As part of a worldwide chain of exceptional restaurants, this is where trendoids can sample such famous dishes as black cod in misu sauce, as well as sushi and sashimi, while sipping on sake with gold leaf.
 Closed for Sunday lunch.
-Reservations essential.
+Reservations essential.<br /><br />

 Anema e Cozze